ikikika/learning/natoursapi/readme.md

 - pre-find hook, a middleware that is gonna run before any find query is executed.
 - can be used to find out how long a query took to run

+### Aggregation Middleware

+- allows us to add hooks before or after an aggregation happens
+- eg, we dont want to count secret tours in our aggregation stats